-Finally, the number of stress-tested banks we examine include 39 banks from 16 countries6.
-Including these banks is viable as banks that participate in every stress test (including the Greek and Portuguese banks).
-Moreover, their allocation in the group is conditional on banking data available from the Orbis Bank Focus database.
-All remaining banks in the sample are allocated to the non-stress tested banks group, which represents our control group for the difference-in-differences identification strategy.
+Finally, the number of stress-tested banks include 39 banks from 16 countries5.
+These banks participate in every stress test (including the Greek and Portuguese banks) and their allocation in the group is conditional on banking data available from the Orbis Bank Focus database.
+All remaining banks in the sample are allocated to the non-stress tested banks group, which represents our control group for the difference-indifferences identification strategy.

-The primary data concerning the performance against the stress test are reported by the EBA, which publishes official documents such as methodologies, frequent questions and answers, and results of the stress test.
+The primary data concerning the performance against the stress tests are reported by the EBA, which publishes official documents such as methodologies, frequent questions and answers, and the results of the stress tests.
 The information is utilised for the second stage of the methodological approach, which helps construct the stress test exposure variable.
-All related documents are made available on the ECB webpage7.
+All related documents are publicly available on the ECB webpage.6